How to Vet a New Marketing Channel in 3 Days or Less - IM-News

 Now, don’t misunderstand me.

-I’m not saying that you should go all in on one channel and forget the rest.
+I’m not saying you should go all in on one channel and forget the rest.

 But multichannel marketing is complex.
-Only 30% of marketers are confident that they can deliver on such a strategy.
+Only 30% of marketers are confident they can deliver on such a strategy:

 That’s not a lot.